 After that, more triggers appeared followed by panic and debilitating anxiety with tears.
 Months went by.
 Then a year.

-The first week that I began using the essential oils, I had unbelievably crazy dreams.
+Three weeks earlier, I had unbelievably crazy dreams.
 I don’t usually dream, so this was surprising.
 They always had something to do with my childhood, yet I felt gradually more like an observer and not entangled in the dream.
 I began to have the sensation that I was an old, weathered building with paint flaking off.
 It felt like bad things falling off of me, but not hurting as they fell.
 I had one nightmare that I was falling asleep on the couch of my childhood home and a demon reached for me, but didn’t get me.

-So nothing really super amazing happened for three weeks.
 On this Sunday, driving home from Atlanta, I felt really happy.
 I started the ascent of Mt.
 Eagle outside of Chattanooga.
 Still flipping through the channels, I stopped at a familiar song by Nickelback called “Photograph,” which I had heard a hundred times.
 All of a sudden, something felt odd.
 I started to hear MY story in the song.
 What I heard over and over wasn’t exactly what the true words were.
 I heard and saw in my mind, my old house, walking out the front and out the back.
 Then looking for a photo of a “prison” I’d been searching for.
 “It’s time to say it, I have to say it, good-bye, good-bye.”